Identity (2003 film)

-Identity is a 2003 American slasher film directed by James Mangold, written by Michael Cooney, and starring John Cusack, Ray Liotta, and Amanda Peet with Alfred Molina, Clea DuVall, and Rebecca De Mornay.

-Inspired by Agatha Christie's 1939 whodunit And Then There Were None, the film follows ten strangers in an isolated hotel, who are temporarily cut off from the rest of the world and mysteriously killed off one by one.
-Several events that take place in the hours before the characters' arrival are introduced at key moments in the film using reverse chronology structure and, in a parallel story, a murderer awaits a verdict at a crucial trial that will determine whether he will be executed for his crimes.
+Identity is a 2003 American psychological slasher film directed by James Mangold, written by Michael Cooney, and featuring an ensemble cast including John Cusack, Ray Liotta, Amanda Peet, Alfred Molina, Clea DuVall, William Lee Scott, Rebecca De Mornay, Jake Busey, John C. McGinley, and Pruitt Taylor Vince.
+The film follows ten strangers stranded at an isolated motel in the Nevada desert during a rainstorm, who are mysteriously murdered one by one by an unknown assailant.
+Several events that take place in the hours before the characters' arrival are introduced at key moments in the film using reverse chronology structure and, in a parallel story, a serial killer awaits a verdict at a crucial trial that will determine whether he will be executed for his crimes.

+Cooney's screenplay for Identity was inspired by Agatha Christie's 1939 whodunit And Then There Were None.
+Principal photography took place largely on studio sets in Culver City, California in 2002, with location photography occurring in Palmdale.

+Identity was released by Sony Pictures Releasing on April 25, 2003.
+The film received positive reviews from critics and grossed $90.3 million against a $28 million budget.

 Plot

-At a last minute midnight hearing before Malcom Rivers' execution for a mass murder the next day, we see a tape playing that has his name on it.
-William Hughes Mearns poem, "Antigonish," is being played, among other things.
-Journals belonging to Rivers are discovered having been misfiled in the case evidence, which were not introduced during his trial.
-Malcolm's psychiatrist, Dr. Malick, and his defense attorney argue for a stay of execution, saying that the journals prove his insanity.
+In early May 2002, a last-minute midnight hearing is held before serial killer Malcolm Rivers' scheduled execution the next day.
+A tape of Malcolm reciting the poem "Antigonish" is played.
+Journals belonging to Malcolm are discovered having been misfiled in the case evidence, which were not introduced during his trial.
+Malcolm's psychiatrist, Dr. Malick, and his defense attorney argue for a stay of execution, asserting that the journals prove his insanity.

-Meanwhile, ten strangers become stranded in a torrential rainstorm at a remote Nevada motel run by Larry Washington.
-The group consists of: ex-cop, now limousine driver, Ed Dakota, a washed-up, spoiled actress, Caroline Suzanne, Officer Rhodes, who is transporting convicted murderer Robert Maine, sex worker Paris Nevada, newlyweds Lou and Ginny Isiana, another couple, George and Alice York, who was severely injured when Ed accidentally hit her with his limo, and their nine-year-old son Timmy.
+Meanwhile, during a torrential rainstorm, ten strangers become stranded at a remote Nevada motel run by Larry Washington.
+The group consists of limousine driver and former police officer Ed Dakota, who is transporting washed-up actress Caroline Suzanne; Samuel Rhodes, a correctional officer transporting convicted murderer Robert Maine; prostitute Paris Nevada; newlyweds Lou and Ginny Isiana; and another couple, George York, his nine-year-old stepson Timmy, and wife Alice, the latter of whom was severely injured when Ed accidentally struck her on the highway.

-With everyone in separate rooms, Suzanne is killed by an unknown assailant.
-Ed finds her head in a dryer, along with her number 10 motel key.
+Suzanne is murdered by an unknown assailant.
+Ed discovers her severed head in a dryer, along with her motel key, numbered 10.
 The escaped Maine is suspected to be the killer.
-Ginny locks herself in the bathroom during a fight with Lou while an unknown assailant murders him in the room.

-At the hearing, Malcolm's diaries indicate he suffers from dissociative identity disorder, harboring eleven distinct personalities, thus, his defense attorney argues he is unaware of his crimes.
-As Dr. Malick is introducing the concept of integrating the personalities of someone with this disorder, Malcolm comes in.

-At the motel, while photographing Lou's crime scene, Ed finds the number 9 key in his hands.
-He deduces the killer is counting down and targeting them in order.
-Maine fails to escape the motel area, and is subdued by Rhodes and Ed.
-Larry is instructed to guard him, so suspicion falls on him when Maine is found dead.
+Ginny locks herself in the bathroom during a fight with Lou while an unknown assailant murders him in their room.
+While photographing Lou's body, Ed finds the number 9 key in his hand.
+Ed deduces the killer is counting down and targeting them by room order.
+Maine attempts to escape but is captured by Rhodes.
+When Maine is discovered dead with the number 8 key under Larry's supervision, Ed and Rhodes accuse Larry of being the killer.
+In a panic, Larry attempts to flee in his truck, fatally striking George in the process.

-Finding the number 8 key near Maine's body, Rhodes and Ed harass Larry, who takes Paris hostage.
-She wrestles free, so Larry attempts to escape in his truck.
-George is crushed against a dumpster as he tries to save Timmy from being run over.